couchbase/cbft/ns_server_static/fts/lib/angular-ui-tree/README.md

 Same as [Parameters](#eventParam) of dropped.

 ##### beforeDrop(event)
 The `beforeDrop` function is called before the dragging node is dropped.
+If you implement this callback, the return value determines whether the drop event is allowed to proceed.

 **Parameters:**
 Same as [Parameters](#eventParam) of dropped.

+**Callback Return Values**

+- **Resolved Promise** or **truthy**: Allow the node to be dropped

+- **Rejected Promise** or **false**: Disallow the node drop and return the dragged node to its original position

+##### toggle(collapsed, sourceNodeScope)
+The `toggle` function is called after the node is toggled

+**Parameters:**
+- `collapsed`: Boolean value with state of the node.
+- `sourceNodeScope`: The scope of source node which is toggled.

 ### ui-tree-nodes
 `ui-tree-nodes` is the container of nodes.
 Every `ui-tree-node` should have a `ui-tree-nodes` as it's container, a `ui-tree-nodes` can have multiple child nodes.

 #### Attributes
 ##### data-nodrop-enabled <a name="nodes_attrs_nodrop"></a>
 Prevent nodes from being dropped into this node container.
 This prevents nodes from being dropped directly into the container with the attribute but not into children that contain additional containers.
 See the [demo page](http://angular-ui-tree.github.io/angular-ui-tree/#/nodrop) for examples.